pavlovic265/265-gt/README.md

     Create a pull request

 - <line color="red">✗</line> **`clean` (`cl`)**
-  Delete all branches that have been merged (to be implemented).
+  Delete all branches that have been merged.

 - <line color="green">✓</line> **`push` (`pu`)**
   Force-push the current branch to the remote repository.